rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

   * `https://v6.technopedia.com/tql?q=MATCH [Query Parameters]`

-    ###### You provide query parameters to the MATCH statement to generate the criteria for your query, as in the following example:
+    ###### You provide query parameters to the MATCH statement to generate the criteria for your query, as shown in the following example:

     ![API Image](/images/get_tql.png){: .img-responsive}